-It can happen completely out of the blue, but usually there a lot of very unhappy people complaining very loudly before a group reaches the point of civil unrest.
-The problem is, you never know what will trigger it to boil over, when it will happen, or where it will be.
+Often, gatherings of angry people can erupt into violence completely out of the blue, but usually, there are plenty of warning signs before a group reaches that point.
+The problem is, you never know what the final trigger will be.
 These 15 tips will help you stay safe, especially if you happen to be at the wrong place at the wrong time.
+Civil unrest safety strategies are simple to learn and implement when necessary.

 When it Actually Hits the Fan Around You